A standard Hall of Mirrors shot.

 - Appears at the climax of the Lois and Clark episode "Illusions of Grandeur."

 - Leverage: In "The Carnival Job" Roper confronts a concussed Eliot in the a hall of mirrors, seriously screwing with the already disoriented man.
+The fact that Eliot and Roper look somewhat alike adds to the confusing effect.

 - Dark Oracle: In the Season 1 finale, Blaze and Violet chase Omen down one, ultimately trapping him in a final hidden mirror at the end of the hall.